Halve the carbon footprint of laser printer cartridges

+And it enhances your life because you'll know that you did something for the planet and for the future.
 Dr. Gell calculates the CO2 saving to be 52% over three refills.
 Equivalent to 3.5kg of carbon dioxide for the average toner cartridge.
-We've argued that the DIY refill approach we've pioneered since 1992 has an even lighter carbon footprint (see above).
+And we've argued here that the DIY refill approach we've pioneered since 1992 has an even lighter carbon footprint (see above).

 Re-use, in the sense of directly using a resource again, is more beneficial than re-cycling (normally taken to imply an industrial process such as re-pulping paper fibre or re-forging scrap metal).
 And our "do-it-yourself" refill concept is pure re-use.